MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 ## Prepare your environment

-Before you begin, make sure that you have your CLU model project name and deployment name.
+Before you begin, make sure that you have your CLU model project name, deployment name, Cognitive Services account key, and site URL for Azure Cognitive Service for Language.
 1. Create a new [Microsoft Copilot Studio](authoring-first-bot.md) copilot.

    > [!NOTE]